 - package_name (str) Specifies the name of the package for which metadata should be copied. - recursive (bool) If true, collect metadata for the package's dependencies too.
-This enables use of pkg_resources.require('package') inside the frozen application.
+This enables use of importlib.metadata.requires('package') or pkg_resources. require('package') inside the frozen application.